threatpatrols/documentation/docs/opnsense/plugins/autossh/index.md

 The SSH Public key is available by pressing the key-shaped icon under "Commands" in the Autossh->Settings->Keys tab.

-The SSH-public key is generated with a prefix that define restrictions to prevent SSH connections from opening a terminal-shell on the remote system; forwarding the ssh-agent from OPNsense (there should not be one anyway); or forwarding remote X-sessions if they exist.
+The SSH-public key is generated with a prefix that impose restrictions on the ability to of this SSH-key to invoke a terminal-shell; forward any kind of ssh-agent from OPNsense (should not exist anyway); or forward remote X-sessions (also not expected to exist)

 The SSH-public key prefix that implements these restrictions looks like this: